- Liza’s varied career has encompassed music, comedy and theatre.

 - October 2017- Liza records two songs from the Streisand show with the Brighouse & Rastrick Band, the UK’s number one championship brass band.
 The Streisand classics “Way We Were” & “You Don’t Bring Me Flowers” was released as a CD single in October.

-- 2018 – Liza Pulman Sings Streisand tours UK theatres and festivals in the spring and autumn including a return to London’s famous Wilton’s Music Hall in June.
+- 2018 – Liza Pulman Sings Streisand tours UK theatres and festivals in the spring and autumn including a return to London’s famous Wilton’s Music Hall in June and a sold -out run at Andrew Lloyd Webber’s The Other Palace theatre in the autumn.

 “incredible performances of classic numbers……delivered with humour, grace and class”